 Catch up with Rebecca, another BAMM graduate who has had great success in the film industry since graduating at BAMM.
-She kindly took some time out this week to let us know how she is doing.
-Wow, what an exciting career.

 When did you decide you wanted to be a makeup artist?